 Under Virginia law, parties to a dispute may agree to submit their differences to arbitration.
 Arbitration provides a fair, effective and expeditious complaint settlement procedure.
 It is a system of redress which provides an independent mechanism to resolve consumer-business disputes when other means fail.

-Either party to a dispute may initiate arbitration provided that mediation efforts by CA have been exhausted.
+Either party to a dispute may initiate arbitration provided that mediation efforts by Consumer Affairs have been exhausted.
 Both parties must agree to the proceeding before it can begin, and the proceeding is limited to the subject of the previously unsuccessful mediation.

 - It is easily accessible to consumers and merchants.

-- Arbitrators are volunteers drawn from a pool maintained by CA, and their impartiality is assured before their appointment to hear and decide any given case.
+- Arbitrators are volunteers drawn from a pool maintained by Consumer Affairs, and their impartiality is assured before their appointment to hear and decide any given case.

 - The procedures of an arbitration panel are simple, informal, and involve little or no cost to the participants.